 The primary benefit of wind over solar power for your home is that wind turbines aren’t dependent on sunlight.
 This means that they have the ability to generate power 24 hours a day, whereas solar panels only generate power during sunlight hours.
-Wind come with a significant caveat, however: in order to be effective, wind turbines need to be situated high above any obstacles that would block the wind.
+Wind comes with a significant caveat, however: in order to be effective, wind turbines need to be situated high above any obstacles that would block the wind.

 A typical wind turbine for residential use is about 80 feet tall, and it needs to be in the path of some serious wind to produce power efficiently.
 Most installers recommend sites with average wind speeds of at least 12 miles per hour.
 If you live in a rural, windy area with lots of open space and few obstructions blocking the wind’s path, then installing wind turbines at your property can be a great option for renewable energy production.
 If you’re looking for a supplementary power source, rather than a primary one, you can also find smaller wind turbines at a relatively low cost that will provide an extra ‘boost’ of electricity.

 In contrast, solar panels can be installed on almost any roof, as well as on the ground, and still produce enough power to meet the majority of your electricity needs.
-In the EnergySage Solar Marketplace, the average solar shopper met 92.5 percent of their annual electricity needs with solar in 2017.
+In the EnergySage Solar Marketplace, the average solar shopper met over 94 percent of their annual electricity needs with solar in 2019.

 Wind turbines also have moving parts, which can result in more wear-and-tear and higher maintenance requirements.
 Unless you choose ground-mounted solar panels with a tracking system (a technology generally reserved for utility solar installations), your solar PV system will be stationary and require limited maintenance.